xinwen-cs/AudioDVP/README.md

 ## Major implementation differences against original paper

-* Geometry parameter $\alpha$ and texture $\beta$ parameter of 3DMM is now initialized from zero and shared among all samples during fitting, since it is more reasonable.
+* Geometry parameter and texture parameter of 3DMM is now initialized from zero and shared among all samples during fitting, since it is more reasonable.

 * Using OpenCV rather than PIL for image editing operation.